olesmartyniuk/bandlab-challenge/README.md

 ## Improvements
 The next steps to improve the solutions would be:

+* Implement removing of account
+* Optimize creating of comment with async update of posts info
 * Implement idempotency for creating posts and comments
 * Add in-memory cache for hot entities
 * Add logs and metrics